 The venue is open-plan.
-The only internal doors in the public areas are those to access the toilets.
+The only internal doors in the public areas are those required to access the toilets.
 There are also doors to the classroom area, as used by schools and for occasional special events and meetings.

 Each floor has level flooring with plenty of room for wheelchair users to freely explore the exhibits.
-There are no stepped areas other than to access the stage during holiday-period science demonstrations (a ramp is planned for future use).

-Roll-on roll-off lift between the two floors of the exhibition.
+There is a roll-on roll-off lift between the two floors of the exhibition.
 Lift dimensions: width of door 80cm, length door to door 1.5m.

 Cafe / Picnic Areas